iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 5 reviews"/>
 </p>

+> The absolute best doctors visit I have ever had.
+Easy to set up, easy to schedule, easy to chat and explain my symptoms.
+Instead of the minimum 1 Hr.
+Round trip (realistically 2 Hr.)
+To the office to be told the same thing from login to logout was 12 minutes!
+You do not have to be tech savvy to use this it walks you right through the steps and don't worry if you don't have a computer or laptop you can use your smart phone .
+Rest assured it's an absolute delightful experience.<br> :date: __2021-02-18 23:30:56__

+> So Easy, Helpful and I felt comfortable.
+Loved the physican I was able to pick.
+Helped me, understood, professional and friendly.
+Took the time to really look at my records and ask questions.
+Perfect all around.
+I highly recommend.<br> :date: __2021-02-16 00:38:58__

+> Works as described.
+Did not disconnect.<br> :date: __2021-02-14 19:38:33__

 > This was the best health insurance I have every had.
 Im not with them anymore but I wish I was.<br> :date: __2021-02-12 08:03:28__

 > Easy and done from home.<br> :date: __2021-02-04 16:20:07__